phoenixlight/todo/tasks.md

 	- display currentusers todos, fix the hard code

 6. working on log out
-	- default home page for login
+	- it should redirect to login page